VijithaSirra/IRIS/README.md

 basically the IRIS family looks alike but the shapes are different .And we are here to predict the flower type by the lenght width of the sepal and petal .

-Here data contains 50 dimensions of each flower . the shape of dataa set is(150,6) including index
+The data set contains 3 Species of 50 instances each.

 Attribute Information: